-Buratai Flags Off Exercise Ayem Akpatuma II in Taraba | Leadership Newspaper
+Buratai Flags Off Exercise Ayem Akpatuma II In Taraba | Leadership Newspaper

 NEWS

-This is contained in a statement by Maj.
-Ikechukwu Eze, the Acting Deputy Director Army Public Relations, on Sunday in Jalingo.
+This is contained in a statement by the acting deputy director Army Public Relations, Maj Ikechukwu Eze, yesterday in Jalingo.

 “The exercise is aimed at building the capacity of the Nigerian Army personnel through practical exposure to sharpen skills in combating internal security threats across the North Central Region.